Lynaiss/Portfolio/README.md

 --FONT AWESOME ICONS--

 Use at your own risk!
 This is bugged!
+Icons seem to have a load stutter and are slow to render.
 Version v5.11.2 supported.

-1. To add social media icons to the sidebar, on your Blogger Dashboard go to Layour.
+1. To add social media icons to the sidebar, on your Blogger Dashboard go to Layout.
 2. Under Social Links title click Edit on Social Links tab.
 3. In the window that opens to the New Site Name add font awesome code for the specific icon.
-The code looks like this, just ad < and > at the very beginning and end: i class="fab fa-twitter"></i
+The code looks like this, just add < and > at the very beginning and end: i class="fab fa-twitter"></i
 4. To the New Site URL add your link to the social media.
 Hit Add Link.
 5. When you're done do not forget to hit Save button!
-6. You can find more social media codes in the Font Awesome Icons file!
+6. You can find more social media codes in the Font Awesome Icons file! https://github.com/Lynaiss/Portfolio/blob/master/Font%20Awesome%20Icons
+7. If you don't want any social icons on the home page, go to Layout.
+Find Social Links widget in the purple sidebar.
+Hit Edit button.
+In the window that opens (Look at Social Links Widget Collapsed; https://github.com/Lynaiss/Portfolio/blob/master/Social%20Links%20Widget%20Collapsed.JPG ) you can hit Delete on all the icons that came in there with the theme.
+Don't remove the widget itself in case you want to use it later.
+8. If you want to edit the icons already there and add your own links, click on the Edit text.
+This will open each icon field for you to edit.
+Look at Social Links Widget Open for a screenshot; https://github.com/Lynaiss/Portfolio/blob/master/Social%20Links%20Widget%20Open.JPG

+* You can also add Font Awesome Icons to your About Page.
+For instructions on that, go to the About Page Template https://github.com/Lynaiss/Portfolio/blob/master/About%20Page%20Template

 --SEARCH RESULTS--